jewelsofthought/neshama/site/posts/story/angel_atoms.md

 So she convinced the Serpent, a being of great wisdom, who was also enamoured by Eve, to seduce Eve, and get her to eat the fruit of the forbidden tree.

 God, who had been struggling with the problem of His world not working properly, because it had become stagnant and was not unfolding as it should, realised that He had to do something.
-There was a whole realm that was not being attended to, and He realised that He needed someone in charge of that realm.
+There was a whole realm that was not being attended to, and He  needed someone in charge of that realm.
 But in order for there to be balance, he had to have someone who was to be the Prince of the other, complimentary realm.

 When Adam ate of the tree, G-d realised that something had changed.
-That somehow the very realm that He had been ignored, which was the actual reason that He had needed to create the world of humans, had entered into this perfection that He had created&mdash;for being perfect Himself, He could only create perfection.
+That somehow the very realm that He had been ignored, which was the actual reason that He had created the world of humans, had fallen from the perfection that He had created &mdash; for being perfect Himself, He could only create perfection.

-He went to Adam and asked him, how come he had eaten of the fruit?
+He went to Adam and asked him, "Why did you eat of the fruit?
 Adam replied that Eve had convinced him to eat of it.
 He then asked Eve, who blamed the snake.
 So he sent them all out of the Garden and into the world he had made for them, with only the skins that He had covered them with in which to contend with the world of light and dark.

 In the meantime, Samael, for being the angel who had shown Him what was needed to awaken the world was not _chesed_ alone, but also _gevurah_, constraint, or judgement, was given the lower realms, these realms of constraint, to rule over, and became known as the Prince of Darkness.
 While Lilith, became a consort of his, and continued to interfere with all births that came from Adam and his descendants.